 The person who is giving me lectures in my religion - if only he would be a Muslim himself at least...

 Actually, it isn't.
 That particular image IS public domain.
 But let's not quibble.Thus you using that image as avatar is theft

 And in this way we can rationalize....
 Anything!I do absolutely see the irony and the hypocrisy in a lot of comments here.
 It's why I addressed the issue in my own posts.

 If I were to speak on that - I'd be called all sorts of ridiculous.
 So ...
 Interesting comments and points of contention sbjsbj

 I mean ...
 A theft is a theft is a theft.
 Is as simple a concept that you can get.
 But a lot of people who also would say a sin is a sin is a sin would chastise others for their apparent sins - while not at all addressing their own.
 So I can appreciate (perhaps more than I should) the thought process you've shared here today LOL

-The fact that you are making an equivalency between trivial usage of images PD or not as avatars on message boards and intentionally stealing paid styles with malicious intent pretty much answers the thread title question.Because to boil down your argument in much less verbose and much more succinct language, all theft is okay because "mom, the other kids do it tooooo."
+Again, strawman nr.2.
+Never said such a thing.Because to boil down your argument in much less verbose and much more succinct language, all theft is okay because "mom, the other kids do it tooooo."

-When did theft become okay and even acceptable?
+Again, well, in the day of internet and PCs and softwares, it is a philosophical question if copying bits and bytes can be called theft.When did theft become okay and even acceptable?
 Because "mom, the other kids do it toooo."